 If death is not expected to occur within hours or days, artificial nutrition or hydration—given by vein (intravenously) or via a nasogastric tube—may also be tried for a limited time to see whether the person’s comfort, mental clarity, or energy improves.
 Improvement often does not happen, and thus many people opt not to continue.
 The dying person and family members should have an explicit agreement with the doctor about what they are trying to accomplish with these measures and when the artificial nutrition and hydration should be stopped if they are not helping.

 Many dying people lose the ability to control bowel and bladder function (incontinence), either because of the disease or general weakness.
 Disposable adult diapers and attentive hygiene measures usually address the problem.
 Incontinent people should be kept as dry as possible, usually with frequent bedding and diaper changes.
-A catheter (a small tube placed into the bladder) should be used only when bedding changes cause pain or when dying people or their family members strongly prefer it.
+A catheter (a small tube placed into the bladder) increases the risk of a urinary tract infection and should be used only when bedding changes cause pain or when dying people or their family members strongly prefer it.

-Dying people are susceptible to pressure sores (also called pressure ulcers or bedsores—see Pressure Sores), which cause discomfort and can lead to infections.
+Dying people are susceptible to pressure sores (also called pressure ulcers or bedsores), which cause discomfort and can lead to infections.
 People who are very ill, move very little, are confined to bed, are incontinent, are poorly nourished, or sit much of the time are at greatest risk.
 Ordinary pressure on the skin from sitting or moving across sheets may tear or damage the skin.
-Every effort should be made to protect the skin, and reddened or broken skin should be reported to the doctor or nurse promptly (see Pressure Sores : Prevention).
+Every effort should be made to prevent pressure sores by protecting the skin, and promptly reporting reddened or broken skin to the doctor or nurse.
 Incontinent people should be kept as dry as possible.
 Position changes every 2 hours decrease the likelihood of pressure sores.
 A specialized mattress or continuously inflated air-suspension bed may also help.

 Most fatal illnesses cause fatigue.
 A person who is dying can try to save energy for activities that really matter.
 Often, making a trip to the doctor’s office or continuing an exercise that is no longer helping is not essential, especially if doing so saps the energy needed for more satisfying activities.
 Sometimes, stimulant drugs help.

-Anxiety is more than normal worry: Anxiety is feeling so worried and fearful that it interferes with daily activities (see Overview of Anxiety Disorders).
+Anxiety is more than normal worry: Anxiety is feeling so worried and fearful that it interferes with daily activities.
 Feeling uninformed or overwhelmed can cause anxiety, which may be relieved by asking caregivers for more information or help.
 People who typically feel anxiety during periods of stress may be more likely to feel anxiety when dying.
 Strategies that have helped people in the past—including reassurance, drugs, and channeling worries into productive endeavors—will probably help them when dying.
 Dying people troubled by anxiety should get help from counselors and may need antianxiety drugs.